iver-wharf/iver-wharf.github.io/docs/prob/provider/composing-provider-data.md

 <!-- div:left-panel -->

-The provider plugin failed to compose a provider object to submit to the Wharf API.
+Communication with the remote provider or Wharf API was successful, but the provider plugin failed to handle the data.

 <!-- panels:end -->

 ## Possible causes

-The provider plugin might have failed to parse the URL(s) received from the remote provider.
+The provider plugin might have failed to parse the URL(s) received from the remote provider or Wharf API.

+The following might be malformed
+- A URL in the provider data from the Wharf API.
+- A URL in the response payload from the remote provider.

 ## Resolving it

+Verify that you have properly configured the provider in the Wharf API, as well as the input fields when importing.

 If you cannot resolve it yourself using the error message, try to contact your administrator / operations team that manages your Wharf instance.